Welcome to SysAid!

 Viewing asset details

 The Asset form shows all data relevant to an individual asset.
-Much of the data shown here is collected automatically by the SysAid Agent, by WMI scanning, by SNMP scanning, or by Mobile Device Management, depending upon the type of asset.
+Much of the data shown here is collected automatically by the SysAid Agent, by WMI scanning, or by SNMP scanning, depending upon the type of asset.

 You can view several types of data from the asset form: